browserengineering/book/book/html.md

     # ...
 ```

-An open tag instead adds to `unfinished`:
+An open tag instead adds an unfinished node to the end of the list:

 ``` {.python indent=4 expected=False}
 def add_tag(self, tag):